Julie Hardaker

 Julie Hardaker was the Mayor of Hamilton, New Zealand, from October 2010 to October 2016.
-Born in New Zealand, she was self-employed in Australia in the 1980s.
+She was born in New Zealand.
 After graduating from the University of Waikato, she joined the Hamilton law firm McCaw Lewis Chapman and became a partner and held senior management roles.
 She is involved in various community and business organisations at a governance level.
 As a political novice, she defeated former Mayor and experienced politician Bob Simcock in the 2010 New Zealand local government elections.
 Hardaker was re-elected in the 2013 election beating her main rival Ewan Wilson, with a majority of 2911 votes, becoming the first mayor of Hamilton in nearly two decades to survive their first term in office.
 She was returned to power with an increased majority, capturing 43.6% of the valid mayoral votes cast.
+After completing two terms, she elected not to stand for election in 2016.

 Life outside politics

 Hardaker grew up near Rotorua.
-She lived in Australia during the 1980s, where she was self-employed in retail.
-She graduated from the University of Waikato Faculty of Law in 1995 as the top law student with LLB Hons.
+She graduated from the University of Waikato Faculty of Law in 1995 as the top law student with LLB (Hons 1st class).
 Hardaker also holds a Masters of Management (Hons 1st class) degree from Waikato University.
-She was recently elected Chair of Women on Boards, a division of Governance New Zealand.

 After university she joined the Hamilton law firm McCaw Lewis Chapman, where she became a partner in 2000.
 She initially specialised in dispute resolution, before turning her attention to employment law.
 She chaired the law firm's governance board, and at the time of her election as Mayor of Hamilton, she was in charge of finance.

-Hardaker has served on the boards of the Waikato Chamber of Commerce and Industry Inc. She has been a member of the St Peters School Board of Trustees, and has been on the board of Habitat for Humanity Waikato.
-Before her election as Mayor, she was the chairperson of the Waikato SPCA.
-Hardaker was also the founding chair of The Peoples Project, established in Hamilton to respond to homelessness based on a housing first model.
+Following her retirement as Mayor, Hardaker returned to the law and established her own law firm in Hamilton and continues to practice law.
+In 2017 Hardaker was awarded a Chartered Fellow of the Chartered Governance Institute and has gone on to serve on public and private sector boards as well as voluntary not for profit board directorships.
+These have included Chair of the Environmental Protection Authority and Deputy Chair of Auckland Transport.
+She also served on the board of Chartered Governance Institute New Zealand and was President and Executive Director for three years until December 2024.
+Hardaker currently serves on a number of boards and is a director of Crown Entity Water Services Authority, Deputy Chair of Bay Venues Ltd (a Tauranga City Council Controlled Organisation), and a member of the Charities Registration Board.
+Hardaker is also a trustee of the Winston Churchill Memorial Trust and Chair of the Waikato's Orchestras Central Trust.
+Since 2017, Hardaker has chaired Women on Boards New Zealand, the only organisation in New Zealand dedicated to supporting women on to boards and she supports women in governance and leadership.

-Hardaker is married to Steven Perdia, who is father to two boys living in Australia.
+Hardaker is married to Steven Perdia.